 Q. What affordable hotels have caldera views?

-These hotels are not cheap but for budget-minded travelers that still want a caldera view they’re the best hotels.
+I wouldn’t call these hotels cheap but for budget-minded travelers that still want a caldera view they’re good options.

 Q. What hotels are near the ferry port?

 Fira is only 8 km from the port so you’re fine staying there if you have an early or late ferry.
 But there are closer hotels in Megalachori and Pyrgos – which are just a few km from the port.

 - Suites of the Gods Spa Hotel, Megalochori – The closest hotel to the port.
 On the caldera with great views.

 - Volcano View Villas – Half-way between the port and Fira.
 Free shuttle into Fira.
 On the caldera with great views.

 And these hotels offer free transportation to and from the ferry port: